In this post, you’ll learn how to do a kitchen renovation this year.

 What is the ROI on a kitchen remodel?

-- ✅ An updated kitchen changes the whole feel of the house which could help it sell quicker.
+- An updated kitchen changes the house’s whole feel, which could help it sell more quickly.

-Some other interesting data from HomeLight’s Top Agent Insights Report for Q1 2019 said that on average, a kitchen upgrade costs around $23,140 and it is anticipated to increase the sale price by $23,122.
+Some other interesting data from HomeLight’s Top Agent Insights Report for Q1 2019 said that, on average, a kitchen upgrade costs around $23,140 and is anticipated to increase the sale price by $23,122.

-Therefore, the ROI may actually end up being in the negative or breaking even.
+Therefore, the ROI may actually end up being in the negative or, at best, breaking even.

-You will need to do some research on the area, sales prices and consider the condition of your home and price you’ll be selling it at.
+You will need to do some research on the sales prices of other properties in the area and consider the condition of your home and the price you’ll be selling it at.

-Yet this is why it’s important to do the numbers and keep within a budget to see if the investment of renovations will actually be worthwhile when selling a home.
+Many homeowners fall into the trap of thinking that the value of their house will increase significantly just by renovating a couple of things.
+This is why it’s important to do the numbers and keep within a budget to see if the investment in renovations will be worthwhile when selling a home.

 Research other properties in the area that sit within the similar value (price, land size and the number of bedrooms) and see what they’re selling for—renovated and unrenovated—to see the difference.

 How can I save money on my kitchen remodel?

 Now that we’ve cleared the air around your return on investment, it’s time to start pinching your pennies a little harder.